miket126/Socket-Programming/README.md

 Language: Python

 How to run:
-  Start server.py
+  1st.
+Start server.py with command 'server.py <PORT_NUMBER>'
-  Start client.py with command 'python client.py <filename.txt>'
+  2nd.
+Start client.py with command 'python client.py <SERVER_NAME> <PORT_NUMBER>'

 Note:
+  When testing on your own machine, replace <SERVER_NAME> with 'localhost'